alistairewj/mechanical-power/README.md

-# mimic-mechanical-power
+# mechanical-power

-Study on mechanical power in MIMIC-III
+Study on mechanical power in MIMIC-III and eICU-CRD.